 Everyone needs a break from the normal stress, tensions and noise of every day life.
 A perfect retreat to escape to anytime when on vacation at River Point Resort & Outfitting Co. is to the warm enveloping heat of a Sauna.
 Combine that warm heat by gently sprinkling water on the rocks of the sauna’s electric stove and that provides the ultimate way to reduce stress and ease aching muscles.

-The Sauna at River Point will also feature a Garden Shower with a sweet path to access it, which is adjacent to the actual sauna building.
+A lovely cedar Garden Shower with a sweet path to access it is adjacent to the actual sauna building.
 So, two places to shower!
-Bring your soap and shampoo and experience the fun of a shower “open to the sky” at River Point’s Garden Shower In addition, on the east shoreline of River Point’ peninsula where a new dock awaits those who want to do the extra step to finalize their experience…..as the Finns always do….a jump in the lake is the crowning touch to a good Sauna bath!
+Bring your soap and shampoo and experience the fun of a shower “open to the sky” at River Point’s Garden Shower In addition, on the east shoreline of River Point’ peninsula a dock awaits those who want to do the extra step to finalize their experience…..as the Finns always do….a jump in the lake is the crowning touch to a good Sauna bath!
 This Ely Minnesota resorts destination has most everything you may desire.

 Having a bonfire is a Minnesota tradition and an Ely Minnesota resorts tradition.
 Why not enjoy one with family and new-found friends right at River Point Resort & Outfitting Co. in one of the three brand new outdoor fire pits right at the water’s edge.
 Watch as daylight turns to dusk with good conversation, marshmallows to roast, songs to sing, and friendly camaraderie.
 Complimentary firewood … all you want!

 The great wilderness area of the Superior National Forest surrounding River Point is perfect for exploring the back trails by mountain bike.The 1.3 mile gravel drive leading into River Point is great for biking, too.
 The drive leads to highway #1…from there, just a very short distance connects the avid mountain biker to a round-trip 8 miles into the deeper forest with bumps, ruts, brambles and branches, along the way, as well as total peace and solitude.